- Why the Friedman School

 - Alumni & Friends

-The Tufts University psychologist Robin Kanarek, who has gained international acclaim for her work in nutrition and behavior, has been named interim dean of the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy, effective July 1.
+The Tufts University psychologist Robin Kanarek, who has gained international acclaim for her work in nutrition and behavior, was named interim dean of the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy, effective July 1, 2011.
 A member of the faculty for 34 years, Kanarek is a former dean of the Graduate School of Arts and Sciences.

 Kanarek, the John Wade Professor in the School of Arts and Sciences, joined the psychology department in 1977 and has been an adjunct professor at the Friedman School since 1989.